 Dog Itchy Skin Home Remedy – Topical Treatments

-Topical treatment starts with regular brushing and frequents bathing with pH neutral dog shampoo.
+Topical treatment starts with regular brushing and frequents bathing with pH neutral dog shampoo or itch spray for dogs.
 This will generally keep your dog’s coat in great condition and the itchy skin will be smooth and moisturized.

 In cases of inflammation chamomile tea soaks, ground oatmeal, primrose tea, eucalyptus and natural skin tonic can help.
 Research different dog shampoo for itchy skin/dog conditioners and groom your dog regularly to help with itching.

 Some dogs may experience itching due to food allergies.
 Consult with your vet about an allergy test.
 There are also mobile vets (ex.
 Baltimore area mobile veterinarian) that provide this service.
 In the case of allergies, you may also give your dog Benadryl for temporary relief.